Univ-Wyo-Education/S21-4010/syllabus.md

 ## Class Overview

 1. What is Blockchain / Bitcoin and Why it is Important.
-In 2009 a person or group of people named Satoshi Nakamoto published “Bitcoin: A Peer-to-Peer Electronic Cash System”.
-The Bitcoin design was revolutionary — it elegantly tied cryptography, game theory, and economics into a trustless solution to the double-spend problem, and introduced the world to the first “chain of blocks,” a censorship-resistant public ledger protected by proof-of-work.
+In 2009 a person or group of people named Satoshi Nakamoto published ["Bitcoin: A Peer-to-Peer Electronic Cash System"](https://www.golang-book.com/books/intro) .
+The Bitcoin design was revolutionary — it elegantly tied cryptography, game theory, and economics into a trust-less solution to the double-spend problem, and introduced the world to the first “chain of blocks,” a censorship-resistant public ledger protected by proof-of-work.
 This is a big deal.
 Unlike traditional payments, Bitcoin transactions don’t rely on a trusted third-party.
 Anyone can connect to the network and transact, without fear of censorship.
 Satoshi’s work solved these problems, and founded the